Promoting British Values

 The examples below summarise the ways in which Hatch End High School may seek to embed British Values:

 The principle of democracy is consistently being reinforced at Hatch End High School, with democratic processes being used for important decisions within the school community, for instance, elections being held for “Student Voice”.
-We always run parallel mock elections e.g. “Mock Election on 23rd June 2016 for the EU vote”, promotion of political events and the importance of registering to vote for our sixth formers.
+We always run parallel mock elections, promote of political events and emphasize the importance of registering to vote for our sixth formers.

 The principle of democracy is also explored in “FOCUS DAYS” as well as in Mentoring and Assemblies.

 In addition, Student Voice is very strong at Hatch End High School and we feel that, by valuing and responding to the students, we demonstrate their democracy and freedom.

-We have Year Councils for each year group and a School Council as well as a general students group called “COMMUNITY SLICE”.
+We have a system called VOICE and CHOICE as well as a general students group called “COMMUNITY SLICE”.
 From all of these, students feedback what was discussed, suggested and resolved, and this is then reported to the Senior Leadership Team (SLT) and the Full Governing Board.
 Students are equally involved in the interviewing process when new appointments are made in school.
 They also play a massive role in supporting charities, not only choosing the activities that they do to raise money, but also making decisions regarding where the money that has been raised goes.
-Over the past few years, students from Hatch End High School have supported those involved in the Haiti and Nepali earthquakes, annually support Comic Relief / Sport Relief and supported local charities such as the Harrow Foodbank, St Luke’s Hospice and the Mayor's Charity.
+Over the past few years, students from Hatch End High School have supported those involved in the Haiti and Nepali earthquakes, annually support Comic Relief / Sport Relief , MacMillan Coffee Morning, Poppy Appeal for the British Legion, World AIDS Day and supported local charities such as the Harrow Foodbank, St Luke’s Hospice and the Mayor's Charity.

 |The Rule of Law